Disable Blur Effect from Windows 10 Sign-in Screen

 Restore or Enable Blur Effect in Windows 10

-In future, you may want to restore blur effect back in your Windows 10 login screen and for other elements as well.
-Then, it can be done easily.
-Reach at Step 4 above and slide the toggle button to right to enable blur or acrylic effect to your Windows 10.
+In the future, you may want to restore blur effect back to your Windows 10 login screen and to other elements as well.
+This can be done easily.

 Disable Blur Effect from Windows 10 Login Screen Click To Tweet